snapADDY/snapaddy-mapping-doc/_posts/2018-07-01-getting-started.md

 To use snapADDY Grabber & VisitReport in connection to your CRM system in the most convinient way a CRM mapping has to be done.

 The CRM mapping consists of one .json file which determines the following settings:
+- "customFields": Adds custom fields to the Grabber UI
 - "meta": Information about how your entities are named
 - "defaultExport": snapADDY Grabber mapping
 - "visitreport": snapADDY Visitreport mapping